Learning Semidefinite Regularizers: Discussion

-\paragraph{Approximation-theoretic questions:} The focus of our paper has been on the algorithmic aspects of learning semidefinite regularizers from data.
-It is of interest to investigate the power of finite atomic sets in comparison with atomic sets specified as images of determinantal varieties from a harmonic analysis perspective (for a fixed representation complexity; see Section \ref{sec:numexp_raw_rep} for a discussion on how these are defined).
+The focus of our paper has been on the algorithmic aspects of learning semidefinite regularizers from data.
+It is of interest to investigate the power of finite atomic sets in comparison with atomic sets specified as projections of determinantal varieties from a harmonic analysis perspective (for a fixed representation complexity; see Section \ref{sec:numexp_raw_rep} for a discussion on how these are defined).
 For example, what types of data are better described using one representation framework versus the other?
 As a simple preliminary illustration, we generate two sets of $400$ points in $\R^{500}$, with the first set being a random projection of sparse vectors in $\R^{900}$ and the second set being a random projection of rank-one matrices in $\R^{900}$ of the form $( \cdots ~ \cos(2 \pi \alpha_j t_i), ~ \sin(2 \pi \alpha_j t_i), ~ \cdots)' ~ ( \cdots ~ \cos(2 \pi \beta_j t_i), ~ \sin(2 \pi \beta_j t_i), ~ \cdots)$ for randomly chosen frequencies $\alpha_j, \beta_j$; the representation complexities of both these sets is the same.
-Figure \ref{fig:gram} gives the Gram matrices associated with these datasets.
-The dataset of images of sparse vectors appears to consist of `clustered' of `blocked' structure, while the dataset of images of low-rank matrices appears to consist of smoother `toroidal' structure.
-We seek a better understanding of this phenomenon by analyzing the relative strengths of representations based on finite atomic sets versus images of low-rank matrices.
+Figure \ref{fig:gram} gives the Gram matrices associated with these data sets.
+The data set of projections of sparse vectors appears to consist of `clusters' of `block' structure, while the data set of projections of low-rank matrices appears to consist of smoother `toroidal' structure.
+We seek a better understanding of this phenomenon by analyzing the relative strengths of representations based on finite atomic sets versus projections of low-rank matrices.
 In a different direction, it is also of interest to explore other families of infinite atomic sets that yield tractable regularizers in other conic programming frameworks.
 Specifically, dictionary learning and our approach provide linear and semidefinite programming regularizers, but there are other families of computationally efficient convex cones such as the power cone and the exponential cone; learning atomic sets that are amenable to optimization in these frameworks would lead to a broader suite of data-driven approaches for identifying regularizers.